 The price spectrum

 The premium and ultra-premium tier is dominated by Right Bank Bordeaux.
 Château Pétrus typically ranges $2,500 to over $6,000 a bottle depending on vintage and provenance, with rare older vintages clearing $50,000 at major auctions.
-Le Pin and Lafleur sit in the same neighborhood.
-Masseto's release prices regularly exceed $800, with mature vintages well above $1,500.
-These are the reference wines that define the variety at its ceiling — and they tell the story Merlot's commercial reputation has obscured.
+Le Pin and Lafleur sit in the same neighbourhood, and Masseto's release prices regularly exceed $800 with mature vintages well above $1,500.

 The case for Merlot in a collector's cellar isn't about chasing the hot vintage.
-It's about completeness.
-A cellar that holds great Cabernet but no Pétrus, no Le Pin, no Masseto is missing the entire plush, plum-forward register of red wine — the register that pairs differently, drinks differently, and rewards patience differently than its Cabernet-dominant neighbors.
-Merlot at the top of the pyramid is one of the most coveted wines on earth.
-The collectors who recognized that during the variety's commercial trough have spent the past two decades being quietly proved right.
+It is about completeness.
+A cellar that holds great Cabernet but no Pétrus, no Le Pin, no Masseto is missing the entire plush, plum-forward register of red wine, the register that pairs differently, drinks differently, and rewards patience differently than its Cabernet-dominant neighbours.

 Frequently Asked Questions